JensenNick/huawei_solar_pees/README.md

 #### Alternative installation

-As an alternative to this instruction and steps in this document, the sensors are now also available as a package (a single file) in the package folder.
+As an alternative to this instruction and steps in this readme, the sensors are now also available as a package (a single file) in the package folder.
 There are two packege files - one package file for the setup with two inverters (as this readme describes) and one package file for a setup with one inverter.
 Link to the package file for a two inverter setup [huawei_solar_pees](packages/huawei_solar_pees.yaml) Link to the package file for a one inverter setup [huawei_solar_pees_one_inverter](packages/huawei_solar_pees_one_inverter.yaml) These package files does not include the sensor "Tariff Export" in chapter 3.5 and the sensor "Energi Data Service - Negativ" in chapter 4.
 These sensors are not needed for the provided custom sensors to work.
 Both package files includes a short instruction.

 ### 3.1.
 Power Sensors